Ron Hines DVM PhD

-“Industrially-produced Diets Are Just As Nutritious and Healthful, And They Are Safer Than Those You Prepare At Home “
+Industrially-produced Diets Are Just As Nutritious and Healthful And They Are Safer Than Those You Prepare At Home “

-Both pet food and human food companies are quite crafty in the marketing techniques they use. (ref) They see thoughtful and balanced home-cooking for pets as a major economic threat to them – and rightly so.
+Overall global pet food sales are predicted to reach 90.4 billion dollars in 2020 and 113.0 billion dollars by 2025.
+Both pet food and human food companies are quite crafty in the marketing techniques they use. (read here: & here ) They see thoughtful and balanced home-cooking for pets as a mortal economic threat to them – and rightly so.

 Are You Getting Information From Both Sides Of This Issue Fairly And Equally?

 You already know that answer.
 The money and resources are all on the canned, bagged and frozen side.